Structural and Magnetic Properties of Co-rich bct CoMn Films: Experiment

 \subsection{Growth and Measurement}

-Molecular beam epitaxy (MBE) was used to produce single-crystal epitaxial ultrathin Co$_{1-x}$Mn$_x$ films in the manner described previously.\cite{snowCoMn} A polished MgO (001) substrate was chosen for comparison with previous work and for its expected bcc structure.
+Molecular beam epitaxy (MBE) was used to produce single-crystal epitaxial ultrathin Co$_{1-x}$Mn$_x$ films in the manner described previously\cite{snowCoMn}.
+A polished MgO(001) substrate was chosen for comparison with previous work and for its expected bcc structure.
 The MgO lattice constant is $4.21$ \AA, with an O-O distance of $2.98$ \AA, which is $5.3\%$ larger than the bcc lattice constant of bcc Co and $4.2\%$ larger than the assumed lattice constant of bcc Co$_{1/2}$Mn$_{1/2}$ (data from Table~\ref{tab:substrateMismatch}).
 Lattice parameters for bcc Co$_{1-x}$Mn$_x$ alloy at $x = 0$, $1/4$, $1/2$, and $1$ are calculated to be $2.83$ \AA, $2.85$ \AA, $2.86$ \AA, and $2.89$ \AA , respectively, indicating that it is feasible to grow the bcc structure for the entire Co$_{1-x}$Mn$_x$ alloy range with only a $3$-$5\%$ lattice mismatch on MgO(001).

 Before MBE growth, substrates were cleaned, dried, mounted, and annealed at $800^\circ$C. A Co$_{1-x}$Mn$_x$ film grown directly on MgO led to oxidation and poor epitaxial growth, so a $2$ nm Fe buffer layer was used for stabilization.
 Films were capped with a $3$ nm Al layer to prevent oxidation.
-Later, film oxidation was prevented without the Fe buffer by changing the MgO substrate vendor and modifying the cleaning procedure (heating to $850^\circ$C for 15 minutes), similar to other recent studies.\cite{kunimatsu2021,wang2021} The Co and Mn moments were verified to be independent of the presence of the Fe buffer layer.
+Later, film oxidation was prevented without the Fe buffer by changing the MgO substrate vendor and modifying the cleaning procedure (heating to $850^\circ$C for 15 minutes), similar to other recent studies\cite{kunimatsu2021,wang2021}.
+The Co and Mn moments were verified to be independent of the presence of the Fe buffer layer.

 Single-crystal epitaxial growth in the bcc structure was monitored using RHEED.
-Films with Mn concentrations $\leq 0.6$ retained the RHEED pattern for $4$ nm thick growths, but above $0.6$, the pattern degraded before reaching $4$ nm, requiring thinner films.
+Films with Mn concentrations $\leq 0.6$ retained the RHEED pattern for $4$ nm thick growths, but above $0.6$, the pattern was only retained up to $\sim 2$ nm thick growths.
 RHEED confirmed the body-centered structure and displayed a $45^\circ$ rotation of the film crystalline axes compared to the substrate.
-For compositions above $x = 0.7$, RHEED showed disruptions in the bcc structure from the start of growth.\cite{snowCoMn}
+For compositions above $x = 0.7$, RHEED showed disruptions in the bcc structure from the start of growth\cite{snowCoMn}.